yskuchi/TrackQualityQuantification_TMVA/README.md

 ![](fig/variables_id_c1.png "Input variable 1")
 ![](fig/variables_id_c2.png "Input variable 2")

-## Quantification with classification methods ##
-Use classifiers to quantify the track quality.
-The classifiers are trained to separate 'good track' and 'bad track'.
-Note that we do not intend to distinguish them but to quantify the quality of tracks by using the output of the classifiers.

-The 'good' track is defined as a track satisfying the track selection and falling into the 5-sigma window (in EPositron, ThetaPositron, PhiPositron, YPositron, ZPositron, and TPositron).

-The 'bad' track is defined as a track satisfying a loose track selection (at least successfully propagated to both target and SPX) but not falling into the 5-sigma window.

 ## Analyze the trained data ##
 When you train data (with  `TrackQualityQuantificationClassifier.cpp`